HomeSpan/HomeSpan/docs/QRCodes.md

 The text input you'll need to provide to a generic QR Code generator is of course the Setup Payload.
 There is a relatively straightfoward algorithm you can follow to determine the Setup Payload for your device based on all the inputs (see below), but its even easier to let HomeSpan do it for you.

-HomeSpan outputs its Setup Payload to the Arduino Serial Monitor whenever it generates a *Setup Code* or you set/change the *Setup Code*.
-Simply copy the *Setup Payload* from the Serial Monitor into a generic QR Code generator, and viola, you have a scannable QR Code you can use to pair your HomeSpan device.
+HomeSpan outputs its Setup Payload to the Arduino Serial Monitor whenever it generates a *Setup Code* or you set/change the *Setup Code*.  **Simply copy the *Setup Payload* from the Serial Monitor into a generic QR Code generator, and viola, you have a scannable QR Code you can use to pair your HomeSpan device.**

 ### Setup Payload (optional reading)

 The format of the Setup Payload is the URL "X-HM://" followed by 9 data characters, followed by the device's 4-character *Setup ID*.

-The data characters are a simple base-36 representation (using the characters 0-9 and A-Z) of a 45-bit word formed from the following fields:
+The data characters are a base-36 representation (using the characters 0-9 and A-Z) of a 45-bit word formed from the following fields:

 * Bits 0-26 - The device's 8-digit *Setup Code* (from 0-99999999)
 * Bit 27 -  Set to 1 if the device supports NFC pairing, else set to 0